YoungBoy Never Broke Again Albums in Order

 How many albums does NBA Youngboy have?

-The discography of American rapper YoungBoy Never Broke Again consists of SIX studio albums, TWO compilation albums, TWENTY-SIX mixtapes (including SIX collaborative mixtapes), THREE extended plays, and ONE HUNDRED TWO singles (including TWENTY-THREE as a featured artist).
+The discography of American rapper YoungBoy Never Broke Again consists of six studio albums, three compilation albums, 26 mixtapes (including six collaborative mixtapes), three extended plays, and 102 singles (including twenty-three as a featured artist).

 List of NBA Youngboy Albums in Order of Release Date